-The Company completed the re-interpretation of historical geophysical data focusing primarily in the Mamatla District including the Capire project.
 Previous 43-101 studies on the Capire deposit have been evaluated with an inhouse review using the experience of the test mining.
 Other studies are being conducted with regard to critical infrastructure to determine optimum plant size for Capire operations.
 Also, as the result of lab scale studies, a bulk sample of 1400 kilograms of material selected by the Company's consultant from the Capire open pit was shipped for testing to a Canadian laboratory using state of the art X-Ray transmission ("XRT") pre-concentration processing technology.
 XRT technology is a process that recognizes and sorts rocks based on the specific atomic density of the material.
 XRT sorts ore grade material from waste reducing the amount of material to be processed during the milling process as well as tailings.
-The bulk sample results have been positive and the current mine inventory is being reviewed for optimization and may involve further detailed testing.
-The Company is currently evaluating the impact upon both capital and operating costs, recoveries and the ultimate mineable size of the deposit and the current pilot plant.
+The bulk sample results have been positive and the Capire zone is being reviewed for optimization in light of potential processing with XRT.
+The Company is currently evaluating the impact of XRT upon both capital and operating costs, recoveries and the ultimate mineable size of the zone and the current pilot plant.